sonph/gdaxcli/README.md

 SECRET = 'bGFza2pkZjtoZWkyODM5NHkybGtmbHN5ZGY4MjNomxrZHNmYWFhZGZ3MTIzMTJhZA=='
 ```

-(remember, it's a secret, so don't let anyone else know)
+Remember, it's a secret, so don't let anyone else know.
+See [gdax docs][5] for more information on
+API key.

+**TODO**: mention the sandbox

 ## Contributing